fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt to your project folder.
+> It is recommended that you copy the files/folders from `fusioncharts-suite-xt > js` folder to your project folder.

 * The download package also contains **jquery-fusioncharts.js** file under `fusioncharts-suite-xt > integrations > jquery` folder.
 The folder structure is shown below:

 ![jQuery Js Folder]({% site.baseurl %}/gif/jquery-folder-structure.gif)

-> If you are using 3.12.2 or older versions, download v3.13.0 to get the `jquery` folder in the FusionCharts Suite XT package.
+> The `jquery` folder in the FusionCharts Suite XT package is available from v3.13.0.

 > It is recommended that you copy the JavaScript files of the `jquery` folder from `fusioncharts-suite-xt > integrations > jquery > js` to your project folder.